kubevela/kubevela.github.io/docs/tutorials/webservice.md

 ## Update replicas

-If your business requires more than one replicas, enter the `Properties` page.
-By default, The component have a `Set Replicas` trait.
+If your business requires more than one replica, enter the `Properties` page.
+By default, The component has a `Set Replicas` trait.
 Click it so that you can update the replicas.

 ![set application replicas](../resources/set-replicas.jpg)